MartinTichovsky/jest-collector/README.md

   </>
 );

-// the SimpleComponent will be called twice expect(collector.getCallCount(SimpleComponent.name)).toBe(3);
+// SimpleComponent will be called twice expect(collector.getCallCount(SimpleComponent.name)).toBe(3);
-// there are two SimpleComponents under the MockedComponent expect(collector.getCallCount(SimpleComponent.name, { parent: { name: MockedComponent.name } })).toBe(2);
+// there are two SimpleComponents under MockedComponent expect(collector.getCallCount(SimpleComponent.name, { parent: { name: MockedComponent.name } })).toBe(2);
 // there is only one SimpleComponent under the root expect(collector.getCallCount(SimpleComponent.name, { parent: null })).toBe(1);
 ```

-If the component has a `useState` or `useReducer` hook, can be called multiple times.
-You can check the call count on a regular function as well.
-Then you can test if the function was called (rendered) as many times as you expect.
+If the component has a `useState` or `useReducer` hook, it can be called multiple times.
+You can check the call count of a regular function as well.
+Then you can test if the function was called (rendered) as many times as you expected.

 ### getComponentData